 2. Pizza with a twist

-Why not substitute a pumpkin crust for a run-of-the-mill white flour one, suggests Stacey Isaacs, who writes the blog, There's a Cook In My Kitchen.
+Why not substitute a pumpkin crust for a run-of-the-mill white flour one, suggests Stacey Isaacs, who writes the blog, Kitchen of Youth.
 This one's grain-free and is made by mixing pumpkin puree with seeds and spices.
 "The end result is beautiful, delicious and filled with superfoods," she says.

 Yield: Serves 2 to 3